 Think about this in terms of your audience.
 They don’t want another bland, vanilla company pushing out dull content (sorry, vanilla fans)

-Be consistent in continuing to provide impactful content and your brand will increase in power.
+Be consistent in providing impactful content, and your brand will increase in power.
 And provide a solution to a specific pain with your product.

 Certainly, from a consumer’s point of view, businesses (90% of the time) want to make money, especially the big brands we are exposed to most regularly.